-Cover and chill for at least 2 hours.
+Cover and chill for at least 2 hours until firm.

 Remove from refrigerator and cut into 36 pieces.

-- If using a microwave, heat at 70% power for 90 seconds.
+- If using a microwave, heat it t 70% power for 90 seconds.
 Let rest in the microwave for 3 minutes before stirring.
-If needed, repeat for 15 second increments.
+If needed, repeat for 15-second increments.

 - If using the stove top, heat in a medium saucepan set over low heat, stirring until 75% of the chocolate is melted.
 Remove and stir until melted, allowing it to rest for a few minutes in order for the residual heat to continue melting the chocolate.

 - See the tutorial for food processor instructions.

 - Butter, spray, or line (with parchment paper or non-stick tin foil) a 6 or 8-inch square or an 8x4-inch loaf pan.